Quiet BPD: What It Is, Common Signs, + How It’s Managed

 Focuses on emotion regulation, distress tolerance, interpersonal effectiveness, and mindfulness.
 For quiet BPD, DBT teaches how to express emotions safely instead of burying them.

-These help people identify long-held beliefs about themselves (“I’m unlovable,” “I’ll be abandoned”) and replace them with healthier patterns ⁴.
+These therapy modalities help individuals identify long-held beliefs about themselves (“I’m unlovable,” “I’ll be abandoned”) and replace them with healthier patterns.⁴

 Structured PHP/IOP environments